MOVIE RECCOS, MOVIES

 Image Source: roobla.com

-Lynch’s sophomore The Elephant Man is set in Victorian London and based on a true story.
-Frederick Treves (Anthony Hopkins), a surgeon, discovers freak-show performer John Merrick (John Hurt), who is born with a congenital disorder.
-Merrick skillfully uses his disfigurement to earn a living as the “Elephant Man.”
-Treves takes an interest in Merrick’s condition and both of them start spending time together.
-In the process, Frederick discovers that Merrick’s rough exterior hides a refined soul and a person of great intelligence and sensitivity.
+Set in Victorian London, Lynch’s sophomore film is based on a true story.
+It explores the poignant life of John Merrick (John Hurt), a freak-show performer born with a congenital disorder.
+Merrick uses his disfigurement to make a living as the “Elephant Man.”
+Surgeon Frederick Treves takes an interest in Merrick’s condition and soon discovers that beneath his rough exterior lies a refined soul with remarkable intelligence and sensitivity.

-Freddie Francis’ gorgeous black and white cinematography adds atmospheric visuals to the narrative.
-The film also benefits from the talented supporting cast that includes Anne Bancroft, John Gielgud, and Wendy Hiller.
-The Elephant Man was nominated for eight Academy Awards and considered as a milestone in Lynch’s reputation career.
-It earned him the status as one of the most visionary talents in American cinema.
+Freddie Francis’ stunning black-and-white cinematography adds a haunting, atmospheric depth to the narrative.
+The film also boasts a stellar supporting cast, including Anne Bancroft, John Gielgud, and Wendy Hiller.
+The Elephant Man was nominated for eight Academy Awards and cemented Lynch’s status as one of the most visionary talents in American cinema.

 7. Inland Empire (2007)